 When his body was searched, Finlay was found in possession of a total of 3 revolvers.
 One was a .38 Webley, another a .22 Spanish pistol with a long barrel and the other a .22 Beretta.
 A wrist bandolier and a body bandolier were also found on him together with 6 boxes of cartridges.
 Some of the cash he had stolen from the Bank where he was employed was also found in his pockets.
 All the firearms were in new condition and it was later discovered Finlay had purchased them and the ammunition illegally in Dublin and smuggled them back into Scotland.

 Constables MacLeod and MacDonald were taken from the scene of the shooting to the Western Infirmary where Constable MacLeod was pronounced dead as a result of the gunshot wound he received.
 He left behind a wife and young son.
 At the time of his death he had been a member of the City of Glasgow Police for 6 years.
-Prior to that he had served in the Royal Navy during World War 11.
+Prior to that he had served in the Royal Navy during World War II.
 He was buried on his native Island of Lewis.

 Constable Thomas McDonald was seriously injured as a result of being shot by Finlay but he recovered and eventually returned to duty.
 He was later promoted Sergeant and retired from the Police Service in that rank many years later.
 At the time of the shooting he had completed 4 years service and prior to that had served in the Parachute Regiment.

 As a result of the shooting, Constable MacLeod was posthumously awarded the Queens Commendation for Brave Conduct and the Glasgow Corporation Medal for Bravery.
-Constable MacDonald and Constable Charles Hill were awarded the British Empire Medal and the Glasgow Corporation Medal for Bravery.
+Constable MacDonald and Constable Charles Hill were awarded the British Empire Medal for Gallantry and the Glasgow Corporation Medal for Bravery.
 For their part in the incident, Constables Thomas Crawford and Arthur Scott were awarded the Glasgow Corporation for Bravery.